 1. Try Multiple Variations: If you're not finding what you need, try both the spaced and non-spaced versions of your search terms.

-2. Be Specific About Location: Adding a city, state, or country to your freepeoplesearch query significantly improves results.
+2. Be Specific About Location: Adding a city, state, or country to your freepeoplesearch query improves results.

 3. Use Quotation Marks: For exact name matches, place the person's name in quotes after your freepeoplesearch term.